lighttransport/nanostl/README.md

 * **No thread safety** Currently NanoSTL is not thread safe
   * Application must care about the thread safety
   * For example, need to use mutex or lock for `nanostl::vector::push_back()` operation if you are accesing `nanostl::vector` object from multiple threads.
-* RTTI and exception is not supported.
+* RTTI and exception is basically not supported.
+  * some API may support it through `NANOSTL_USE_EXCEPTION`
 * Returns `NULL` when memory allocation failed(no `bad_alloc`)
 * stof, stod
   * Return (signaling) NaN for invalid input